o3de/o3de.org/content/docs/user-guide/features/editor/add-lua-script.md

 ---
-description: ' Use the Lua Script component to add script functionality to your game entities in Amazon Lumberyard. '
+description: ' Use the Lua Script component to add script functionality to your game entities in Open 3D Engine. '
 title: Adding Lua Scripts to Component Entities
 ---
 # Adding Lua Scripts to Component Entities {#lua-scripting-intro-add-script-to-component}